kwmcclintick/datavis_finalproject/README.md

  * What is the minimum education level required for different positions?

+## My Questions

-While the classifier repo achieved a ~77% classification precision using job descriptions to classify position name, they didn't perform an analysis on that relationship revealing what positions require what responsabilities/requirements/whatever else is included in a description.
+While the classifier repository achieved a ~77% classification precision using job descriptions to classify position name, they didn't perform an analysis on that relationship revealing what positions require what responsabilities/requirements/whatever else is included in a description.
 My research questions for this data vis project are:
 * What position(s) are right for me, my skills, and my experience?
-* How strong are these correlations between description and position name?
+* How strongly are job description and position names correlated?
+In other words, can I achieve more than 77% classification precision?
+What types of positions are difficult to classify given descriptions?
-* How strongly do actual job listings match online definitions for these roles?
+* How strongly do actual job listings match online definitions for these positions?

 Googling the most common job positions, here are their definitions.
 How well do actual job listings adhear to these definitions?: